 The Nervous System

-Specifically, it’s about how the nervous system operates in relational contexts, how it determines what feels safe or threatening, and how it mobilizes your body long before thought, intention, or insight come online.
-This system isn’t tracking meaning, fairness, or long-term consequences.
-It doesn’t care about happiness or inner peace.
-All it cares about safety, whether physical, psychological, or emotional.
-Its only job is to look for threats, evaluate risk, and move you to safety by any means necessary.
+Specifically, it’s about how the nervous system operates in relationships, how it determines what feels safe or threatening, and how it mobilizes your body long before thought, intention, or insight come online.

 Nervous System 101

 A big part of how it does this is by shifting what’s called your state.
 State is the mode your system is operating in at a given moment.
 It’s the baseline that every experience is filtered through.
-Calm.
-Anxious.
-Defensive.
-Overwhelmed.
-Shut down.
-These aren’t moods or feelings, they’re whole-body conditions that affect how you think, feel, and react.

 How the Nervous System Is Calibrated

 As a child, your system is learning one core thing: what it takes to stay connected to the people you depend on.
 Who shows up.
 Who doesn’t.
 What closeness feels like.
 What conflict leads to.
 Whether care is predictable, conditional, overwhelming, absent, or unsafe.
-This learning happens long before language or conscious memory.
-Your body assumes instinctually from birth that the person(s) you depend on for food, shelter, and survival love you.
-They draw the blueprint.

 How it Decides What’s Safe and What’s Not